 It really is easy to make roasted pumpkin puree at home.
 Follow the steps below to learn how to prepare, cut and roast your pumpkin in the oven.
 Then you’ll learn how to puree pumpkin into that smooth pureed goodness that everyone knows and loves!

 - Cut.
-Cut the top off of a small sugar pumpkin.
+Slice the top stem off of a small sugar pumpkin.
 A serrated knife works well for this.
 Cut in half and remove all seeds and fibers (those pesky strings!).
 Use a spoon to scrape it down and scissors to cut them off if necessary.

 - Rinse.
 Rinse off the pumpkin, getting any of the remaining bits and seeds off the walls.
 Pat dry, then cut into 6 pieces.

 - Roast.
-Place pieces onto the pan with the skin side facing up.
+Place pieces onto a lined baking sheet with the skin side facing up.
 Sprinkle with optional salt and bake until fork tender.
 Let cool.

 - Puree.
-Using a food processor or blender, puree until smooth.
+Scoop the flesh into a food processor or blender and puree until smooth.

 - Save the seeds.
-When cleaning out your pumpkin, save those seeds!
+When cleaning out your pumpkin, save those seeds in a bowl!
 Rinse off and let dry.
 Make roasted pumpkin seeds later with a bit of oil and salt and you’ve got a highly nutritious (and slightly addicting) snack.

 - Consistency.
 If it’s too dry, add a Tablespoon of water.
 If it’s too watery, squeeze out the excess water in a cheesecloth.